-Closing on your new business is a milestone achievement for you as an entrepreneur.
-Celebrate it by planning a grand reopening that reintroduces your business to your community.
+Closing on your new business is a major achievement.
+Celebrate it by planning a grand reopening event that reintroduces your business to your community.

-In this guide, you will learn some key strategies to making this big day a success.
+In this guide, we'll show you some strategies for making this big day a success.

 Strategy 1: Plan to start with a soft reopening

-In the days or weeks leading up to your grand reopening, you should open your doors and/or website to a select group of friends and family members who will provide you feedback about the look, feel, and experience of your business as it currently stands.
-Here’s how:
+In the days or weeks leading up to your grand reopening, think about holding a soft reopening.
+Open your doors or website to a select group of friends and family members who will give you feedback on the look, feel, and experience of your business as it currently stands.

-- If your business has a physical storefront or location, invite your soft reopening audience inside to meet your team, sample products, and place orders.
+- If your business has a physical location, invite your soft reopening audience inside to meet your team, sample products, and place orders.

-- If your business is conduct remotely, invite your audience to visit your website and/or social media pages and talk to your customer service team.
+- If your business is conducted remotely, invite your audience to visit your website or social media pages and talk to your customer service team.

-Gather feedback from every person who participates.
-Ask for their impressions on your product or service offerings, the interactions they had with your team, and the specific parts of your operations that may need some tweaking.
-Use the feedback as you plan updates, improvements, and sweeping changes to help your business become more effective in serving its community.
+Ask for feedback from every person who participates.
+Start by asking what they think of your product or service offerings.
+Then, ask about the interactions they had with your team.
+You can also ask about the specific parts of your operations that may need some tweaking.
+Use the feedback as you plan updates, improvements, and sweeping changes to help your business thrive.

 Strategy 2: Connect with a SCORE mentor

-As a resource partner of the U.S. Small Business Administration (SBA), SCORE is an organization that pairs expert business mentors with novice small business owners.
-By connecting with a SCORE mentor who is experienced in your specific field, you can obtain free, personalized advice that’s tailored to your field of business and set of goals.
+SCORE is a resource partner of the U.S. Small Business Administration (SBA) that pairs expert business mentors with small business owners.
+By connecting with a SCORE mentor who's experienced in your field, you can obtain free, personalized advice that’s tailored to your business and set of goals.

-One of the ways you can use the mentor program is to attain support and feedback as you take the reins of your operation and plan your reopening day.
+One of the ways you can use the mentor program is for support and feedback as you take the reins of your operation and plan your reopening day event.
 You can share your plans, ask for suggestions, or allow your SCORE mentor to share their experiences and tell you what’s worked for them and others.
-Your SCORE mentor may propose solutions that had never occurred to you, and they may caution you against risky, costly reopening day moves that are unlikely to make an impact.
+Your SCORE mentor might share some ideas that had never occurred to you, and they may caution you against risky, costly reopening day moves that aren't likely to make an impact.